Ishimwe Hervé Magnifique: Rwandan humanitarian & documentary photographer celebrating resilience, humanity & everyday life | 54Ruum Spotlight

 “Keep experimenting, stay curious, and allow your passion to guide your growth.”

-What's the biggest challenge you've faced as a photographer, and how did you overcome it?
+What's the biggest challenge you've faced as a photographer?

 One of the biggest challenges I have faced as a photographer is capturing authentic stories in sensitive or fast-moving situations.
 I overcame this by practising patience, being observant, and building trust with my subjects.
 This experience has taught me that the strongest images come from empathy, presence, and genuine connection.